Curves on complete intersections and measures of irrationality: Covering degree of complete intersections

 \end{theorem}

 \begin{proof} We apply induction on both $n$ and $r$ simultaneously.
 The case $n = 1$ of curves is clear.
-The case $r = 0$ is exactly the fact that $\covdeg(\P^n) = 1$ which equals the empty product.
-Towards induction: assume the statement holds for $(n, r-1)$ and $(n-1, r)$, and we need to prove it holds for $(n,r)$.
-Splitting $d_1 = (d_1 - 1) + 1$ we obtain using Theorem~\ref{thm:inductive_bound}
+The case $r = 0$ is exactly the fact that $\covdeg(\P^n) = 1$ since in this case the product in equation~(\ref{eq:degree_inequality}) is empty.
+Towards induction, assume the statement holds for $(n, r-1)$ and $(n-1, r)$; we need to prove it holds for $(n,r)$.
+Splitting $d_1 = (d_1 - 1) + 1$, we obtain using Theorem~\ref{thm:inductive_bound} that